AP-CSPrinciples/CSP-using_Python/source/Unit 1/PT_Project-1.md

 # Performance Task - Project 1

 Create a console-based program to manage student data, such as names, grades, and student IDs.
 The program will store this data in a List of custom `Student` objects.
 Appropriately comment throughout your program and provide test cases to verify that your program works as intended.
+You are not allowed to use functions for this program.